Jayasenthur/Enhancing-E-Commerce-Agility-With-Advanced-ETL-Pipeline/README.md

 }
 ```

-**Key features**
+### Purpose###
 This AWS Lambda function checks whether the latest Order and Returns CSV files exist in their respective S3 buckets:
-* It searches each bucket (ecommerce-orders-raw and ecommerce-returns-raw) for the most recent file.
+* Check whether the latest orders and returns files exist in two different S3 buckets (ecommerce-orders-raw and ecommerce-returns-raw).
 * If both files exist, it returns their S3 bucket names and file keys.
 * If either file is missing or inaccessible, it returns "both_exist": False.

-It’s used as a pre-check before triggering the Glue ETL process.
+It’s used as a pre-check step in a data pipeline to ensure that the required data files are present in S3  before triggering the Glue ETL process.

 ## 3. Create Lambda Function
   * Name: `check-glue-job-status`